If you are attempting to lose a significant amount of weight, I highly recommend implementing a strategy involving diet breaks.

 The obvious benefit of this is that it can help with maintaining a higher metabolic rate, but other reasons I use it is because:

-1) It helps you mentally since it reduces yourfeelings of restriction – which are bound to happen if you lose 0.5-1kg a week for >10 weeks.
+1) It helps you mentally since it reduces your feelings of restriction.
+These feelings are bound to happen if you lose 0.5-1kg a week for >10 weeks.

-2) It helps get you into a mindset of what maintaining their weight will feel like when you finally reach your goal, which is reassuring.
-When you change your weight significantly, you will almost always have a fear in the back of your mind that you won’t be able to adjust to eating “normally” again.
+2) It helps get you into a mindset of what maintaining their weight will feel like when you finally reach your goal.
+This can be is reassuring.
+When you change your weight significantly, you will almost always have a fear that you won’t be able to adjust to eating “normally” again.

-3) It helps shift your mindset towards fueling to aid in your training/exercise habits, as well as meeting micronutrient requirements that might have been more difficult to hit in a calorie deficit.
+3) It helps shift your mindset.
+For example, you might focus more on fueling yourself for your training/exercise habits.
+Or you could also focus on meeting micronutrient requirements that might have been more difficult to hit in a calorie deficit.